-Below are some of the common questions that we get from people dealing with pesticide certification and licensing.
-Remember, we are also available to answer your questions – See Contacts on the Home Page.
+Below are some common questions we get about pesticide certification and licensing.
+If your question isn’t answered here, contact us!
+Use the contacts listed on the Home Page.

-What do I have to do to get Certified and Licensed?
+What is “certification” and what do I have to do to get certified?

 - After you’ve studied the training material and feel you’re ready for the exam, schedule your exam through DATCP.
+If you are signed up for a training/review session, the exam is given at that site at the end of the day.
 You MUST provide the Training Registration Certificate to DATCP at time of testing to have your exam scored.

 - Pass the exam (70% to pass).
 Certification lasts for 5 years.
 After 5 years, you must recertify (purchase updated training material and take the exam).

 - Some applicators will ALSO need to get a license.
 We explain that in the question below.